 Because there’s a pattern I see with maybe 30-40% of Stretch VPs.
 They are great individual contributors (or you never would have hired her).
 They are aggressive, so they can bring in the first batch of hires for her team.

 But sometimes, the management and training skills aren’t there.
 At least, not yet.
-They doesn’t yet, at this stage of their career, have the ability to get folks she hires to hit quota repeatably.
+They don’t yet, at this stage of their career, have the ability to get folks they hire to hit quota repeatably.

-And this will be super frustrating all around, because in this scenario, the player-coach VP of Sales will often still be hitting quota herself … either literally, by carrying their own quota as VP of Sales, or by so backfilling the team that they essentially closes all the big deals for them.
+And this will be super frustrating all around, because in this scenario, the player-coach VP of Sales will often still be hitting quota herself … either literally, by carrying their own quota as VP of Sales, or by so backfilling the team that they essentially close all the big deals for them.

 This is when, often sadly, you have to make a change.
 You have to.
 When, by the second full sales cycle, your Stretch VP of Sales hasn’t been able to truly grow the team into multiple quota-achievers.

 OK, so that’s the problem.
 Don’t let it drag on any further.
 They’ll never hire and scale a good enough team under her to hit the plan.
 They never will if they haven’t gotten 1-2 AEs to hit full quota by, say, month 6.
 It’s not even their fault in this case.
 They just need to still report to a great real VP of Sales.
 Which isn’t you.

 So, my suggestion is to sit down with your stretch VP of Sales hire at this point and be honest and appreciative.
 Because if you are both, there’s still a chance you can make this all work and not lose your best closer.
 You can tell them we need a VP of Sales that can truly build a team, and that’s not them — yet.
 But you want them to stay.
 As a Director of Enterprise Sales.
 As a Senior Sales Lead.
 As something.
 And that you aren’t going to cut their OTE comp (ideally).